RoRo160/iserv/README.md

 ### Features:

+- Login/Logout with your IServ account
+- plan changes, by week, day, filtered by course

 ### Coming soon:

-- Summarized representation plan only with entries from your class
 - Get all tasks
 - Read all your emails
 - Notifications